-Episode 16 – How to stay motivated for the long term
+Episode 16 – Secrets to keeping motivated for the long term

 I love seeing transformation photos on the internet!
 Don’t you?!

-Everyday, you’ll be able to see an inspirational post or video on social media that will inspire you to get up and change your life.
+Every day, you’ll be able to see an inspirational post or video on social media that will inspire you to get up and change your life.
 However, without the proper motivational strategies in place, that drive will disappear and leave you to fall back into old habits.
-Read on to find out the secrets to staying motivated for the long term!
+Read on to find out the secrets to keeping motivated for the long term!

 Know yourself first then set out to grow and expand from there.

 What to do:

 Identify your strengths and weaknesses.
 Understand these attributes to make yourself a better person.
 They facilitate growth and evolution as a person.
 They also create progress.
 Progress creates momentum.
 Momentum creates motivation for the long term.